chrisdhaan/CDYelpFusionKit/README.md

 CDYelpPriceTier.fourDollarSigns
 ```

-The Search API has an `attributes` parameter which allows for query results to be filtered based off five types of criteria.
+The search endpoint has an `attributes` parameter which allows for query results to be filtered based off five types of criteria.
 The following lines of code show which attributes can be passed into the `attributes` parameter.

 ```swift
 CDYelpAttributeFilter.hotAndNew